mjrodgers/ide-python/README.md

 ## Contributing

 Always feel free to help out!
-Whether it's [filing bugs and feature requests](https://github.com/lgeiger/ide-python/issues/new) or working on some of the [open issues](https://github.com/lgeiger/ide-python/issues), Atom's [guide for contributing to packages](https://github.com/atom/atom/blob/master/docs/contributing-to-packages.md) will help get you started.
+Whether it's [filing bugs and feature requests](https://github.com/mjrodgers/ide-python/issues/new) or working on some of the [open issues](https://github.com/mjrodgers/ide-python/issues).

 ## License